Hayagriv1/CS5691/README.md

 # CS5691 – Pattern Recognition and Machine Learning

-## This repository contains the programming assignments, source code, and technical reports for the course CS5691: Patern Recognition and Machine Learning.
+* This repository contains the programming assignments, source code, and technical reports for the course CS5691: Pattern Recognition and Machine Learning.
 ---

 ## Assignment 1 — Regression